Exclusive: AbbVie in talks to sell $5 billion women's drugs portfolio - sources

 The sources said CVC could use the AbbVie division to bulk up its portfolio company Theramex, formed in 2018 through its acquisition of the international women’s health assets of Israeli drugmaker Teva Pharmaceutical Industries Ltd.

-Reporting by Pamela Barbaglia in London and Arno Schuetze in Frankfurt, additional reporting by Rebecca Spalding; Editing by Richard Chang
+Reporting by Pamela Barbaglia and Arno Schuetze, additional reporting by Rebecca Spalding; Editing by Richard Chang and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.